Proof-of-work consensus by quantum sampling: Results

 \subsection{Quantum vs. classical energy cost}

-The energy cost to run boson samplers is dominated by the cost to cool the detectors since the cost to generate the photons and couple them into the device is negligible.
-Superconducting single-photon detectors of NbN type with reported efficiencies of $\eta_d=0.95$ can operate at $2.1$K \cite{You+2020+2673+2692} which is just below the superfluid transition temperature for Helium.
+The energy cost to run boson samplers is dominated by the cost to cool the detectors and the single-photon sources.
+Superconducting single-photon detectors of NbN type with reported efficiencies of $\eta_d=0.95$ can operate at $2.1$K \cite{You+2020+2673+2692}, which is just below the superfluid transition temperature for Helium, and semiconductor quantum dot sources can run at high efficiency and indistinguishability below $10$K \cite{iles2017phonon}.
 Two-stage Gifford-McMahon cryocoolers can run continuously at a temperature of $2$K with a power consumption of $\sim 1.5$kW \cite{You+2020+2673+2692}.
 To compare the energy cost of boson-samplers to classical samplers, note that the power consumption of the Tianhe-2 supercomputer is $24$MW \cite{10.1093/nsr/nwy079}, and the power consumption of a single core processor at $3.5$GHz is $\sim 100$W. Ultimately, the important metric is the energy cost per sample since it is the accumulation of valid samples that enables a consensus to be reached.
 As seen from Fig.\ref{fig:analysis3}, quantum boson-samplers are significantly more energy efficient than classical computers.
 For example, at $N=25$ photons the quantum boson-sampler costs $6.77\times 10^{-2}$J per sample which is $1563$ times more energy efficient than a single core processor and $29569$ times more efficient than a supercomputer.

 While classical devices, such as ASICs, could be developed in the future that would speed up calculations of matrix permanents by some constant factor, any such device is fundamentally going to be limited by the exponential in $N$ slowdown in the sampling rate ($R_c$ in Eq.~\ref{Rclassical}).
 Even as classical computers do speed up, one can increase the number of photons to maintain the same level of quantum advantage.
 Importantly, this would not require frequent upgrades on the boson sampler since the same device can accommodate a few more input photons as the number of modes was already assumed to be $O(N^2)$.
-Furthermore, as the quality of the physical components used for boson-sampling improves, the quantum repetition rates ($R_q$ in Eq.~\ref{Rquantum}) will increase, ultimately limited by the single photon source rate.
+Furthermore, as the quality of the physical components used for boson sampling improves, the quantum repetition rates ($R_q$ in Eq.~\ref{Rquantum}) will increase, ultimately limited by the single photon source rate.